anyfruit/Key-Resume-Attributes-Impacting-Job-Callbacks/README.md

 The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/utkarshx27/which-resume-attributes-drive-job-callbacks).
 It includes **4,870 rows** and **30 columns**, detailing attributes of resumes and job postings, as well as a target variable (`received_callback`) indicating whether a callback was received.

 ### Key Features
-- **Resume Features**: Education level, years of experience, computer skills, special skills, etc.
+- **Resume Features**: Years of experience, education level, resume quality, and special skills.
-- **Job Features**: Industry, type, federal contractor status, equal opportunity employer status, etc.
+- **Job Features**: Job city, industry, type, and specific requirements.
-- **Demographic Features**: Gender, race, and other identifiers.
+- **Demographic Features**: Race, gender, and additional personal attributes.

-For more details, refer to the dataset documentation linked above.

 ---